Skip to main content

 <Button onClick={deploySalesforce}>Configure Salesforce Integration</Button>;

-Listening to Marketplace events
+Listening to marketplace events

 The embedded marketplace emits custom JavaScript events when certain things happen:

-You can subscribe to these events so your app can take additional steps when an instance has been created, configured, deleted, etc. All events return data structured similar to this (except for INSTANCE_CONFIGURATION_LOADED, which returns additional data):
+You can subscribe to these events to trigger additional actions in your application when instances are created, configured, deleted, etc. All events return data in this structure (except for INSTANCE_CONFIGURATION_LOADED, which includes additional data):

 {